Skip to main content

 Same molecular formula, different functional group (and different homologous series).

-What is property differences?
+What are property differences?

 Show answer